-1.3.4 Protecting Disclosures to the PUCT, CFTC, Governmental Cybersecurity Oversight Agencies, and Other Governmental Authorities
+1.3.4 Protecting Disclosures to the PUCT, FERC, CFTC, Governmental Cybersecurity Oversight Agencies, and Other Governmental Authorities

 (1) Any disclosure that a Receiving Party makes to the PUCT must be made under applicable PUCT rules.
 For any disclosure of Protected Information or ECEII to the PUCT outside the scope of subsection (e) of P.U.C.
 Subst.
 R. 25.362, Electric Reliability Council of Texas (ERCOT) Governance, the Receiving Party must file that Protected Information or ECEII as confidential pursuant to subsection (d) of P.U.C.
 Proc.
 R. 22.71, Filing of Pleadings, Documents, and Other Materials.